Allied Health Building, Room 122

 F = 75.9 - 0

-Regular attendance is necessary for satisfactory achievement.
+ATTENDANCE: Regular attendance is necessary for satisfactory achievement.
 Therefore, the student is responsible for class attendance.
 The student is expected to be seated and prepared to begin class at the designated time.
-At the beginning of each lecture and lab, attendance will be recorded in Blackboard.
-A sign-in sheet may be available for tracking purposes.
+At the beginning of each lecture and lab, attendance will be recorded by the instructor or a sign-in sheet will be available.

 Full attendance of class time is also expected.
 A student will be counted as "absent" if the student is out of class more than 20 minutes of a class time.
 For example, if in any given day a student arrives 15 minutes late to class, takes an extra 5 minutes for break and leaves class for 5 minutes for any reason (phone calls, appointments, bathroom breaks, illness), that is considered an "absence" for the day.
 This type of absence counts in the total number of absences resulting in lowering of the final course grade.